Lutefisk means lye (used in soap making) fish.

 Stockfish is normally called Stoccafisso in Italy, but in the Veneto region it is called Baccalà.

-If the dish is simple, pick a light white wine such Sauvignon Blanc, Pinot Bianco or Pinot Grigio to avoid imbalance and overwhelming the delicate fish.
+If the dish is simple, pick a light white wine such as a Pinot Bianc or Pinot Grigio to avoid overwhelming the delicate fish.

-If the dish is rich, pick a rich white wine such Chardonnay.
+If the dish is rich, pick a richer white wine such a Chardonnay.

-Red wines are more tricky because tannins can react with the iron in fish and cause a metallic, fishy taste.
+Red wines with fish is tricky, because tannins can react with the iron in the fish and cause a metallic taste.

-Red wines can often overpower the taste of a delicate fish.
+Red wines can often overpower a delicate fish.

 Alcohol can be addictive.
 Always drink in moderation.